Solaris Cancer Care is governed by a Board of Directors and led by CEO, Francis Lynch.

 Ms Kirsty Danby

-Kirsty Danby has 18 years’ experience in the corporate communications and public relations arenas.
-She has worked as an in-house consultant for BHP Billiton, Woodside Energy and Alcoa.
+Kirsty has 20 years’ experience in the corporate communications and public relations arenas.
+Kirsty has worked as an in-house consultant for BHP, Woodside Energy and Alcoa.

-Kirsty is currently the Director for Platform Communications, a vibrant strategic communications and graphic design firm specialising in the global resources sector.
-She is the Chair of Curtin University’s Faculty of Humanities Advisory Board, the President of the WA Mining Club, a Board Member of the Petroleum Club of WA and is on the AOG Diversity and Inclusion Committee.
+Kirsty is currently the Director of Platform Communications, a vibrant strategic communications and graphic design firm specialising in the global resources sector.
+She is the CEO of the Port Hedland Industries Council, Curtin University’s Humanities Faculty Advisory Council Chair, former President of the WA Mining Club, former Chair of the Australasian Oil and Gas Diversity & Inclusion Committee and a former Board Member of Petroleum Club of WA and Perth Centre for Photography.

 Kirsty brings with her diverse skills in many areas including communication, management and public relations.
 Under Kirsty’s guidance, Solaris Cancer Care will increase our media exposure, build new connections, streamline our communications, and develop robust brand development.